LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

 #.
 Define variables for:

    a. candidate's name
-   b. a quiz question (pick any question from the table in step 2)
+   b. a quiz question (pick any question from the table in Part 2 below)
    c. the correct answer
    d. the candidate's response